bitslab/cdf/docs/markdown/types.md

-    it only when the user wants to start playing it, "metadata", indicating that the client should fetch metadata about the media, such as the length, right away, but not the media itself, or "auto", indicating that the media should be fetched immediatly.
+    it only when the user wants to start playing it, "metadata", indicating that the client should fetch metadata about the media, such as the length, right away, but not the media itself, or "auto", indicating that the media should be fetched immediately.

 ### List Types
-CDF has types for expressing three types of lists, ordered, unordered, and definition lists (again, mirrioring HTML).
+CDF has types for expressing three types of lists, ordered, unordered, and definition lists (again, mirroring HTML).

 Ordered lists are indicated by a `ol` (ordered list) element, which accepts zero or more children of type `li` (list item).
 Unordered lists, or lists